shakur1999/genentech_takehome_shakur/readme.md

 indicated in the companion email.

 # THOUGHTS:
-thank you so much Mathews for this opportunity as I really enjoyed working on this project.
+Thank you so much Mathews for this opportunity as I really enjoyed working on this project.
-I have high hopes and looking forward hearing from you guys.
+I have high hopes and am looking forward to hearing from you guys.

-ps, let me know if you want me to delete this repo as it contain this take_home test. thanks :)
+ps, let me know if you want me to delete this repo as it contains this take_home test. thanks :)